-The 2018 AABS Conference at Stanford University will celebrate two important milestones – the 50th anniversary of the founding of the Association for the Advancement of Baltic Studies (AABS) and the 100th anniversary of independence for the Baltic republics of Estonia, Latvia and Lithuania.
+The 2018 AABS Conference at Stanford University celebrated two important milestones – the 50th anniversary of the founding of the Association for the Advancement of Baltic Studies (AABS) and the 100th anniversary of independence for the Baltic republics of Estonia, Latvia and Lithuania.

 Stanford Libraries is pleased to present "Masters of Our Own Homes: Estonia at 100" traveling exhibit in partnership with the Estonian Museum of Occupations.

 "We have always harnessed a great inner power, even in the darkest and most difficult times," President of the Republic of Estonia Kersti Kaljulaid has said of this serendipitous moment in her country's history.
 "To become masters of our own homes, our own country."
 The purpose of this traveling exhibit is to commemorate a century since the founding of the Republic of Estonia and to introduce its history, culture, innovation, and, most of all, its people, to the wider world.
 The exhibit was produced by the Estonian Museum of Occupations.

 The exhibit will be open from May 31–June 6 at the Stanford Shopping Center's Center Pavilion.
 The official opening event of the exhibit will take place on June 2 at 4:00 pm.

 The exhibit is open to conference presenters, Stanford affiliates, and general audience.
 Registration is not required.